paulkernfeld/glx/README.md

 ![Transit times after](etc/times-after.png)

-This map shows transit times to downtown ranging from 10 minutes (orange) to 40 minutes (blue).
+This map shows relative transit times to downtown.

 ## About the GLX